UoB-HPC/SimEng/_sources/developer/components/pipeline/units.rst.txt

 Behaviour
 *********

-Each cycle, the decode unit will read macro-ops from the input buffer, and split them into a stream of ``Instruction`` objects.
+Each cycle, the decode unit will read macro-ops from the input buffer, and split them into a stream of ``Instruction`` objects or micro-ops.
+These ``Instruction`` objects are passed into an internal buffer.

-..
-Note:: The DecodeUnit is currently only capable of handling macro-ops that split into a single instruction: https://github.com/UoB-HPC/SimEng/issues/14

-The now-decoded instructions are checked for any trivially identifiable branch mispredictions (i.e., a non-branch predicted as a taken branch), and if discovered, the branch predictor is informed and a pipeline flush requested.
+Once all macro-ops in the input buffer have been passed into the internal ``Instruction`` buffer or the ``Instruction`` buffer size exceeds the size of the output buffer, ``Instruction`` objects are checked for any trivially identifiable branch mispredictions (i.e., a non-branch predicted as a taken branch), and if discovered, the branch predictor is informed and a pipeline flush requested.

-The cycle ends when all macro-ops in the input buffer have been processed, or a misprediction is identified and all remaining macro-ops are flushed.
+The cycle ends when all ``Instruction`` objects in the internal buffer have been processed, or a misprediction is identified and all remaining ``Instruction`` objects are flushed.

 If the output buffer is stalled when the cycle begins, the decode unit will idle, perform no operation, and will flag its input buffer as having stalled, until the output is no longer stalled.